Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 That’s a good question, and the answer is categorically a big no. A lot of them certainly suck, but not all of them.

 As a gun writer, I get lots of guns to test and evaluate.
-These include plenty of handguns, and it’s hard to test a firearm without a holster, it’s also expensive to buy a new holster for guns I’m sending back to the providing company anyway.
+These include a variety of handguns, and it’s challenging to test a firearm without a holster.
+It’s also expensive to buy a new holster for guns I’m sending back to the providing company anyway.

-This has lead me to find a variety of multi-fit holsters that work.
-In my time and experimenting, I’ve found five that I universally enjoy.
+This has led me to find a variety of multi-fit holsters that work.
+Through experimentation, I’ve found a few that I enjoy.
 Each has its purpose, and each one is capable of holding a multitude of different guns.

 These five holsters most certainly don’t suck.